twmr/StepperController/README.md

     ./moves_client_cli -b ../example.bat

+If you want to execute a PM381 command which is not supported by the server, you can simply type in the command (with the address specifier) in the cli.
+Example:

+    #> 01OC

 MOVES GUI:
 ---------------

-In addition to the cli client program a GUI was developed using wxWidgets, which supports only a subset of the offerd commands of the PM381 controller.
-To compile it type
+In addition to the cli client program a GUI was developed using wxWidgets, which supports only a subset of the offered commands of the PM381 controller.
+It was compiled in the previous step, to run it type

-    cd src/gui && make

-If this does not work (most likely) then you need to regenerate the Makefile, do this inside/with DialogBlocks.

-Then run the program with (on Linux)
-    ./GCCRelease/Project1
+    ./src/gui/moves_gui

+If you want the GUI to periodically ask the hardware about its current motor position then you need to start the Position-update-thread under Operations.
+The current position is displayed in the Statusbar then.

+Under Operations-Batch Mode you can, like in the cli, send batchfiles to the hardware.

 Development:
 ------------